Homepage / Buying Guides: Gold Guide

-Owning physical Gold can become more than a hobby or an investment, for some, like the Lord of the Rings character Sméagol (a.k.a.
-Gollum), his "Precious" became an obsession.
+Owning physical Gold can become more than a hobby or an investment, for some, like Sméagol (a.k.a.
+Gollum) in the Lord of the Rings, his "Precious" became an obsession.

-Man's obsession with gold has destroyed empires, sparked wars, and forced some into slavery, but the real villain in these scenarios is greed, not Gold.
+Man's obsession with gold has destroyed empires, sparked wars, and forced many into slavery, but the real villain in these scenarios is the Deadly Sin of Greed, not Gold.

 Gold has been used as money for over 5,000 years.

-Below, Doug Casey of Casey's Research, wrote one of the best explanations as to why gold is the best form of money.
+Doug Casey, the author of the best selling book 'Crisis Investing,' and owner of websites' Casey Research and International Man, wrote one of the best explanations as to why gold is the best form of money.

 "...Gold, as we’ve discussed many times, happens to be the best form of money the market has ever produced: It’s convenient, consistent, durable, divisible, has intrinsic value (it’s the second-most reflective and conductive metal [second to silver], the most nonreactive, the most ductile, and the most malleable of all metals), and can’t be created out of thin air."